prakharmrsl/easypcceo.github.io/pages/about.md

 ## Disclaimer

 This site is affiliated with Amazon and eBay.
-Commissions are earned from purchases as a direct result of clicking the affiliate links on this site.
+Commissions are earned from purchases as a direct result of clicking the [affiliate links](https://afflytics.com/blog/best-gaming-affiliate-programs/){: target="_blank"} on this site.

 Keep in mind that the price you pay is the same.
 These commissions help me maintain and operate this site to help more people build their first rig!